ShibataLab/Sanjay_TBME_2020/README.md

 ```
 #### Note
 This repository contains and extends the code from https://github.com/SheffieldML
-Some of them are as follows:
+Some of the repositories are listed here,
 ```
 https://github.com/SheffieldML/
 https://github.com/SheffieldML/optimi